rascafr/esp32-din-cctv/README.md

 Project is based on the Arduino framework (C++), with the *PlatformIO Visual Studio Code* add-on.

+## Uploading code

+You either can flash the updates directly with a USB to TTL module, or directly upload updates over the air (OTA) using `espota` (already installed with PlatformIO).

+Ensure you did the setup part by updating the `src/secrets.h` file and replacing WiFi SSID, password and Telegram API token with your values.

 ## Build it

 I wanted to keep it simple, hence it's using the well known **AI-Thinker ESP32-CAM board**.
 I'm using the 160°  wide lens, so my entrancy / hallway can be seen in one sight.